fspreen/notes/C++.md

 ArrayObject::ArrayObject() : m_array {1, 2, 3, 4, 5} {}
 ```

-* [ ] Can a member initialization list work when the parameter name is the same
-      as the member variable name?
+It is possible for member initialization lists to have the same name for
+parameters and member variables.
+If a class variable is desired, use the `this`
+pointer instead (like `a(this->z)` or similar).

+Source variable/parameter names are evaluated in the scope of the constructor.

 ### Friend Functions ###
 A friend function can access private variables and methods as if it were part of